pauleveritt/hopscotch/docs/index.rst

   injection, if the target isn't in registry, we treat it like a non-registry injection and just construct it.
 This lets you use an unregistered function or dataclass component, from a registered one
+- Sniffing base class for "servicetype" on the way to richer system of "kind"

 .. _Contributor Guide: contributing.html